sadit/SimilaritySearch.jl/docs/src/searchgraph.md

 end
 ```

-There are a several options for the construction of the index.
+There are a several options for the construction of the index, from specifying the precise searching algorithm (`search_algo`) and the neighborhood strategy to be used on construction (`neighborhood_algo`).
+You can also specify here if the construction will be made in parallel and how this paralllelism will be performed (`firstblock`, `block`).

 ```@docs